RAF Odiham

 During the summer airshow season the Chinook Display Team flies from Odiham to delight show goers throughout the UK.

-In July 2000, 618 Volunteer Gliding Squadron (VGS) came to Odiham to train members of the Air Training Corps.
-In March 2016 it was announced that a major restructuring of Air Cadet gliding and flying would take place, this would see the disbandment of 14 VGS, 618 Squadron being one of them which stood down later in 2016.
-The Kestrel Gliding Club continues to fly at weekends from the airfield as part of the RAF Gliding & Soaring Association.
+In July 2000, No. 618 Volunteer Gliding Squadron (VGS) came to Odiham to train members of the Air Training Corps.
+In March 2016, it was announced that a significant restructuring of Air Cadet gliding and flying would take place.
+This would see the disbandment of No. 14 VGS, No. 618 Squadron being one of them, which stood down later in 2016.
+However, the Kestrel Gliding Club continues to fly at weekends from the airfield as part of the RAF Gliding and Soaring Association.

 During 2016 a number of RAF squadrons celebrated their centenaries and special events were held at various RAF airfields, including Odiham.
 Click on the following link for further information - www.airshowspresent.com/chinook-centenary-specials-event.html